zachsnow/slinger/README.md

 The default user script, [slinger.js](https://zachsnow.github.io/slinger/slinger.js), does only a few things.

-* It binds two additional shortcuts: `Command + W`, to close the current channel, and `Command + P`, to start a call in the current channel.
+* It binds an additional shortcut: `Command + W`, to close the current channel, direct message, group, etc.
-* It creates a simple Javascript console that is running in the context of the Slack `WebView`.
+* It creates a little tiny [Slinger](https://zachsnow.github.io/slinger/) link in the lower left corner of the app, for fun.

 ## Development